Fgrtue/MapReduce/README.md

 This is my implementation of MadReduce programming model.

-The description of the high-level idea behind this programming model is presented below.
+The description of the high-level idea behind this programming model is presented in the last paragraph.

 Let us first take a look at the structure of the project.